halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-payroll.md

-5.2
-Transaction Accumulators
+## Transaction Accumulators

-To access the Transaction Accumulators, go to the following menu:
+1. To access the Transaction Accumulators, go to the following menu: *Departments/Payroll/Setup/Payroll Setup/ General/Pay Transaction Types*

-Departments/Payroll/Setup/Payroll Setup/ General/Pay
-Transaction Types

-Select a Transaction Type and click on the “Accumulators” icon.
+2. Select a Transaction Type and click on the **Accumulators** icon.

-5.2.1
-“Edit – Transaction Accumulator” window

-   Field Name

-   Description

-  To create a new record, click on the “New” button.
+3. To create a new record, cick on the **New** button.

   Accumulator Code